This Is the Least Popular Fast-Food Burger

-When pondering which fast food joint is most popular in America, most people think of McDonald’s.
-After all, those bright golden arches are ubiquitous whether you’re looking for a grab-and-go breakfast in a bustling city or sitting down to a casual lunch in a small town.
-Despite Mickey D’s over 14,000 nationwide locations, Ronald McDonald didn’t win the title of America’s fast food king.
-In fact, he didn’t even get nominated.
+When pondering which fast-food joint is most popular in America, most people think of McDonald's.
+After all, those bright golden arches are ubiquitous, whether you're looking for a grab-and-go breakfast in a bustling city or sitting down to a casual lunch in a small town.
+But despite Mickey D's having more than 14,000 nationwide locations, Ronald McDonald didn't win the title of America's fast-food king.
+In fact, he wasn't even nominated.

-Beefy chalupas, Nacho Fries, and CrunchWrap Supremes seem to ring 43% of people’s bells.
+Beefy chalupas and CrunchWrap Supremes seem to ring 43% of people's bells.
 To help slim down your south-of-the-border order, check out our guide, Every Menu Item at Taco Bell—Ranked.

 Southern or not, the chicken 'n' biscuits joint keeps 42% coming back.
 If you're a fan of the comforting fare, don't miss our 20 Flat-Belly Hacks for Southern Cooking.

-Regardless of the nearly 27,000 Subway sandwich shops in the U.S., a lowly 42% return for the five-dollar footlongs and Fresh Fit Choices.
+Regardless of the roughly 27,000 Subway sandwich shops in the U.S., a lowly 42% return for the footlongs and Fresh Fit Choices.

 Krystal may not offer all-day breakfast or world-famous fries, but its Krystals and Corn Pops managed to score a 41% loyalty score—way higher than McDonald's.

-41% of pizza-loving respondents must have butterfingers since Domino’s now offers carryout insurance.
+41% of pizza-loving respondents must have butterfingers because Domino's now offers carryout insurance.
 Yes: You, too, can insure your Pacific Veggie pie in case it faceplants into the concrete floor.